- Future Distance Students

 The transition of the engineer or scientist to manager; planning and organizing technical activities; theory, organizational systems and behavior; managing and motivating technical personnel, leadership, communication, processes, and customer focus.

-The concepts of systems engineering are introduced through a project.
+The concepts of Systems Engineering are introduced through a project.
 Students work in virtual teams.
 The topics covered are architecture development, basic system architectural design techniques, functional decomposition, design and technical review objectives, and initial specifications.
+Prerequisite: Graduate Standing.